sciguy1121/Community-Mod-1/Ideas.md

 Basic Machines - Low tier machines that don't change the gameplay too much.

 Lava Furnace - Allows players to smelt/cook with no fuel source.
 Lava block must be placed under LavaFurnace block (Idea being worked on by smigolpol)

+Concrete Liquid - Flows like lava, eventually freezes into concrete